Who is your Mahram and Non-Mahram?

 Who Are Mahrams for Women?

-complete list of mahrams for muslim womenMahram is derived from the Arabic word “Haraam,” which means something that is prohibited or sacred.
-According to Islamic law, mahram for a woman is someone she is not allowed to marry (unmarriageable kin) and is permitted to see them without a headscarf and hug them or shake their hands.
+Mahram is derived from the Arabic word “Haraam,” which means something that is prohibited or sacred.
+According to Islamic law, mahram for a woman is someone she is not allowed to marry (unmarriageable kin) and is permitted to be in their company alone without a headscarf or outer hijab and cannot hug them or shake their hands.

 In Islam, Mahrams for women can be divided into three categories; mahram by marriage (sihriyya), mahram by blood (qarabah), and mahram by breastfeeding (radha’a).

-It is stated in the famous Hanafi Fiqh treatise, al-Hidaya: “A Mahram (for a woman) is he, between whom and her marriage is permanently unlawful, whether this is due to the relationship of lineage/kin (nasab) or because of some other reason, such as foster relationship (radha’a) or relationship by marriage (musaharah).”
+It is stated in the famous Hanafi Fiqh treatise, al-Hidaya: “A Mahram (for a woman) is he, with whom her marriage is permanently unlawful, whether this is due to the relationship of lineage/kin (nasab) or because of some other reason, such as foster relationship (radha’a) or relationship by marriage (musaharah).”
 (Al-Hidaya, Kitab al-Karahiyya, 4/461-462)

-On the other hand, Imam al-Kasani (Allah have mercy on him) states: “A Mahram is he, with whom marriage is permanently unlawful, either by kinship, foster relationship or relationship by marriage.”
+In addition, Imam al-Kasani (Allah have mercy on him) states: “A Mahram is he, with whom marriage is permanently unlawful, either by kinship, foster relationship or relationship by marriage.”
 (Bada’i al-Sana’i, 2/124)

 Who Is Non-Mahram for Women?